himedlooff/DragonSlayers-I/index.md

 **THE CURRENT 4 CLANS:** DragonSlayers-I, [DragonSlayersJr](http://bit.ly/dragonslayersjr), DragonSlayerJR, SlayersVacation

-**DragonSlayers-I:** Our most active clan for level 70+ or all Tier I & II troops level 4.
+**DragonSlayers-I:** Our main clan for level 70+ or all Tier I & II troops level 4.
 During the growing phase of this clan, the minimum donation will be based on the number of members in the clan.
 Under 20 members: 500; 30+ members: 700; 40+ members: 1000.
 Low doners will be asked to move to DragonSlayers-II or DragonSlayersJr.

-**DragonSlayersJr:** Our current main clan, and will remain as our main clan while **DragonSlayers-I** is still growing.
-Required Level 55+ or minimum archers level 4.
-Required a minimum donation of 200.
+**DragonSlayersJr:** We currently merged this clan with Dragonslayers-I.  This clan is currently inactive until further notice.

-**DragonSlayerJr:** Members of all levels are welcomed.
+**DragonSlayerJr:** Welcome level 40++ players.
 Minimum donation requirement 100.

 **SlayersVacation:** For members who stop playing the game for 3 seasons (6 weeks).